mackid1993/superwhisper-dictation-prompts/README.md

 -  **Instructions**: [Instructions.xml](/Prompts/Instructions.xml)
     - This one is simple.
 Give it instructions before your dictation, such as language to be output, tone, formatting style such as an email.
 Then talk!
     - This is pretty new (9/21/2025), so there might be bugs.
 I hope people will test it and let me know if they find anything!!
+    - I would definitely not suggest using a dumb model for this one, by the way!
+It needs a pretty large context window for the instructions and there's a lot of nuance.